When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Synthesis and Implications

 \section{Synthesis and Implications}

 Our empirical analysis reveals a consistent pattern: benchmark saturation is primarily driven by structural exposure dynamics and measurement resolution limits, rather than by isolated design choices.
-While contamination, shortcut learning, and ceiling effects have been discussed independently in prior work \citep{mccoy2019right, murahari2023qualeval, schaeffer2023pretraining}, our results clarify which factors systematically correlate with saturation across benchmarks, and which don’t.
+While contamination, overfitting, and ceiling effects have been discussed independently in prior work \citep{mccoy2019right, murahari2023qualeval, schaeffer2023pretraining}, our results clarify which factors systematically correlate with saturation across benchmarks.